cisco/mindmeld/source/quickstart/10_deploy_to_production.rst

 Step 10: Deploy Trained Models
 ==============================

-Once your application has been built, Workbench makes it easy to test locally.
+Once your application has been built, MindMeld makes it easy to test locally.
 In :doc:`Step 4 <04_define_the_dialogue_handlers>`, we created an application container for your dialogue state handler logic.
 This was in the ``__init__.py`` file in the application root directory.
 To provide the necessary interface to manage deployment, we now create the ``__main__.py`` file with the following three lines of code.

 .. code:: python